-Students will take additional elective credit hours in Arts or Science subjects other than the second combined honours subject in order to make up to the total 123 credit hours required for the degree.
+Students will take additional elective credit hours in Arts or Science subjects other than the second combined honours subject in

 Please Note: Students may count a maximum of 48 credit hours at the 1000 level toward the degree.

 5. Requirements for Graduation